JulianBohne/DeckerMirrorSlide/README.md

 - `support` (directory)
     - Contains third party dependencies (at the moment only `three.js`)
 - `julians-krams` (directory)
-    - Contains my `keyframe-plugin` that allows keyframing anything in an `iframe` using Reveil.js' fragments.
+    - Contains my `keyframe-plugin` that allows keyframing anything in an `iframe` using Reveil.js' fragments
+    - Contains my `mathjax-morph` library used to transition one equation to another
+    - Contains the main code for the mirror explanation slide

 ## Notes
 - On some versions of decker, the `static-resources` property does not work.
 In these cases, try a different one (if that feature is important to you).